mayurmundankar/Perfect-Guess-Game/README.md

 6. License
 This project is licensed under the MIT License.
 Feel free to fork and modify it!

----

-### **Additional Notes**:
-- Replace the placeholder link (`#`) under the **Deployment** section with the actual Vercel deployment link once hosted.
-- Add a screenshot of the game (`screenshot.png`) in the repository to enhance the README visual appeal.
-- Use this README to showcase a professional and detailed description of your project.

 Let me know if you need further assistance! 🚀